JedWag/sigil-custom-icon-themes/README.md

 Tech-savvy users with a knack for SVG editing and Qt's resource compiler (rcc) can design a unique set of icons.
 Follow the naming conventions outlined in the src/main/folder and use the rcc command line tool to compile your theme:

+Beyond the primary themes, Sigil also accommodates the integration of custom icon themes.
+Users can compile their own themes using Qt's Resource Compiler to produce .rcc files.

 ```bash
 rcc -binary -o YOUR_OUTPUT_FILE.RCC YOUR_QRC_FILE
 ```